AvaDeLaCruz/scrambled-game/README.md

 # scrambled-game
 Text-based scrambled word game with multiple difficulty levels (Easy, medium, hard).
 The user has three lives/attempts to correctly guess the scrambled word.
 If input is correct, a point is added to the user's total score and next word given, else user loses a “life”.
+Video walk-though: https://youtu.be/B7h_E1wB36Q